NullAngst/HotOffThePRSS/README.md

 An optional Label to describe the destination (e.g., "Tech Server - #alerts").

-Refresh Interval: How often (in seconds) the bot should check for new articles.
+Refresh Interval: How often (in seconds) the Script should check for new articles.

 Edit a Feed: Click the "Edit" link next to any feed to modify its settings, including adding or removing webhook destinations.